-There were no contracted commitments at 31 July 2017 (2016: £nil).
+There were contracted commitments of £25k at 31 July 2018 (2017: £nil).

 19 Related party transactions

 Owing to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
 All transactions involving such organisations are conducted in accordance with the College's financial regulations and normal procurement procedures.